 These coins were produced by the Mexican Mint from 1921 to 1931, with production resuming from 1943 to 1947.
 Beginning in 1949, the mint struck reproduction versions with a mint mark of 1947.
 These coins remained in production through 1972.
 Although Centenario coins were issued a face value, they were not considered legal tender and not available for use as official currency.

 JM Bullion accepts various payment methods for your purchase of Mexican Mint precious metal products.
-In addition to credit/debit cards (AMEX excluded) and paper checks, we now accept bank wire transfers and PayPal account transfers.
+In addition to credit/debit cards and paper checks, we now accept bank wire transfers, Bitcoin, ACH, and PayPal account transfers.
 Credit/debit card purchases process in one business day on average.
-Bank wire and PayPal transfers are immediately processed, and paper checks take up to six business days.
+Bank wire and PayPal transfers are immediately processed, and paper checks and ACH take up to six business days.

 We proudly offer free standard shipping and insurance on all purchases over $99 from JM Bullion.
 Your purchase will be packaged in discreet boxes for shipping to protect the identity of the products within.
 If you’d like to upgrade to expedited shipping, you may do so at an additional cost.